luciodj/Heartbeat/README.md

  0 (zero) MIPS, set & forget, smoothly pulsating LED1 output

 ## Advanced Solutions
-a.
-More LEDs can be controlled by using additional CLC modules (not available on the Low Pin Count board unless a device with PPS is used to replace the 150x)
+1. More LEDs can be controlled by using additional CLC modules
+    **NOTE:** Not available on the Low Pin Count board unless a device with PPS is used to replace the 150x

-b.
-If a higher Fosc is desired/required by the _rest of the application_ use CLC4 and CLC1 (JK mode with toggle configuration) to divide Fosc by 4 and feed it to the NCO (only CLC1 can be used as clock input).
-Present the NCO output on the pin (sacrificed) and use the same pin as input to CLC3 (CLC3IN1).
-Use CLC3 as a pass through to CLC2 who performs the AND with PWM1 and  drives the LED (low pin count board).
-On other custom boards or if using devices with PPS, this step won't be necessary.
+2. If a higher Fosc is desired/required by the _rest of the application_:
+    * Use CLC4 and CLC1 (JK mode with toggle configuration) to divide Fosc by 4 and feed it to the NCO (only CLC1 can be used as clock input).
+    * Present the NCO output on the pin (sacrificed) and use the same pin as input to CLC3 (CLC3IN1).
+    * Use CLC3 as a pass through to CLC2 who performs the AND with PWM1 and  drives LED1 (low pin count board).
+    * **NOTE:** The last step won't be necessary on custom boards or if using devices with PPS.